Visit the UB Study Abroad Office to view and inquire about Study Abroad Programs.

 The FZD has developed a special 10-week summer program in Automotive Engineering for graduate students and graduating seniors from select partner universities (currently UB and Virginia Tech).
 This program offers UB students the opportunity to undertake coursework in automotive engineering and conduct a joint research project with German students.

-UB undergraduate students will receive credit for MAE 494 Design Project upon completion of this program.
+UB undergraduate students will receive credit for MAE 494 Design Project and 4 credits of MAE 499 Independent Study upon completion of this program.
 All classes will be conducted in English so no prior knowledge of German is required.
 TU Darmstadt will provide an intensive one-week introduction to German language and culture.

 Costa Rica is a small, Central American country with about 5 million residents known by most Americans as a top tourist, honeymoon, and retirement destination.
 Few know, however, that Costa Rica regularly ranks in the top 5 of the most sustainable countries in the world.
 Costa Ricans rely on renewable energy (~98% of electricity comes from renewable sources), are attempting to be the first carbon-neutral country, have nearly 30% of their land designated as protected forests, and have a happier population than the US.
 With close proximity and Spanish language, the venue is ideal for a sustainability-themed winter break study abroad experience.